The Two-Particle Irreducible Effective Action for Classical Stochastic Processes: Introduction

 In non-equilibrium QFT, the two-particle irreducible (2PI) effective action \cite{Cornwall1974, Berges2004, Berges2015, calzetta2008nonequilibrium}, where an additional Legendre transform with respect to the second moment is employed, has proven to be a powerful tool to derive self-consistent equations with the above properties.
 It has found, however, little discussion in the context of classical stochastic processes.
-In this work, we give a detailed discussion of the 2PI effective action as it applies to noise-driven classical systems.
+In this work, we give a detailed discussion of the 2PI effective action as it applies to noise-driven classical systems {out of equilibrium}.

 Perturbative expansions involving Feynman diagrams with resummed propagator lines have been discussed in relation to stochastic processes in Ref.\ \cite{hertz2016path}, based on heuristically replacing bare by resummed propagator lines in the self-energy diagrams.
 The 2PI framework now represents a rigorous and well-defined approach to self-consistent resummation, which in combination with the Martin-Siggia-Rose (MSR) formalism is an important step to improve the field-theoretic description of non-linear stochastic processes.
 Note that a related method has been proposed as an extension of the \textit{Plefka expansion} from discrete to continuous degrees of freedom in Ref.\ \cite{Bravi_2016}, where, however, it is applied to linear stochastic processes only.
-We show here that, in particular, the treatment of \textit{non-linear} stochastic processes follows more naturally by combining the concepts of the 2PI effective action with the MSR formalism, and opens up the entire toolbox of QFT for treating such non-linearities.
+We show here that, in particular, the treatment of \textit{non-linear} stochastic processes follows more naturally by combining the concepts of the 2PI effective action with the MSR formalism, and opens up the entire toolbox of QFT for treating such non-linearities. { The 2PI construction has also been applied to Doi-Peliti field theory \cite{Bothe2021} in order to study the colloidal glass transition in equilibrium \cite{Jacquin2011}.
+The present work can be seen as a generalization of the methods outlined in Ref.\ \cite{Jacquin2011} to \textit{non-equilibrium}, in particular as the diagrammatic expansion is presented here in general terms and thus not limited to the MSR formalism.}